 The textbook “Surgery of the Foot and Ankle” by Coughlin and Mann is covered throughout the year.
 Each week, the fellow and attending whose service they are on will discuss key concepts of the boot with the goal of covering the entire textbook by the end of the fellowship.

-Fellows are also responsible for resident teaching and active outreach within the foot and ankle community with one required lecture per month.
+Fellows are also responsible for active outreach within the foot and ankle community with one required lecture per month.
 FAPO believes one of the best ways to learn about a particular topic is teaching about it.
 Regular lectures allow the fellow to improve their lecture and public speaking skills.

 Research throughout the fellowship year is strongly encouraged.
 Biomechanical and clinical research opportunities are available.
 A minimum of one research project is required for submission to a peer-reviewed journal, and presentation at the annual ACFAS meeting.
 All projects are developed under the supervision of an attending physician and approved by the director.

 Fellow will take call at a level I trauma center (Grant Medical Center/Mount Carmel West) on a rotating basis under the supervision of attendings.
 From time to time fellow will have to go into the ER to fill consultations as well as round on patients in hospital as new consults as well as seeing post-operative patients after post-surgical admission.

 To submit interest in the FAPO fellowship, schedule a visitation or request more information please email the standard ACFAS fellowship application along with CV, medical school transcripts and diploma to Fellowship.FAPO@gmail.com.
 For more information on the program Dr. Hewitt can be contacted at Hewitt.FAPO@gmail.com.